 The courts will provide meaning and interpretation, on a case by case basis to determine what is “other mutually agreed upon consideration,” “fair and reasonable compensation,” and firing “for cause” as well as other terms.
 New non-compete agreements should contain definitions of the new terminology.

 Severance Agreements and Settlement Agreements May Have Traditional Language

 Notably the new law does not apply to non-compete agreements at time of an employee’s separation from employment if the company provides the employee 7 days to rescind acceptance.
 Traditional non-compete rules will be available for Severance Agreements / Settlement Contracts that meet that requirement as they do to comply with the Older Workers Benefit Protection Act.

 The law covers Massachusetts residents and employees, including independent contractors in a surprising development.
 By definition, independent contractors usually have their own business and would not want to restrict available customers in most situations.

-Employers cannot sidestep the legal requirements regarding Massachusetts employees, residents, or independent contractors by use of choice of law provisions that would require application of another state’s law.
+Employers cannot sidestep the legal requirements regarding Massachusetts employees, residents, or independent contractors by use of “choice of law provisions” (which state what state’s law applies) that would require application of another state’s law.
 Employers who have an out-of-state principle place of business cannot apply laws of that state to its non-compete agreements or to individuals who are Massachusetts residents but work elsewhere.

 More Uncertainty, Costs, Timing issues and Less Protection – Other Requirements